Axial Age & Christianity

 Introduction

-The Axial Age was between 500 and 300 BC when the world's major religious and spiritual traditions arose throughout Israel, Greece, India, and China.
-However, the Axial Age concept is controversial for many religion scholars; its character and boundaries of space and time remain unclear.
-The German philosopher Karl Jaspers (1883–1969) developed the Axial Age theory, observing that most world religions (e.g., Buddhism, Hinduism, Taoism, Judaism, Christianity, and Islam) trace their origins to the first millennium BC.
-In his book, The Origin and Goal of History (Routledge, 2021), Jaspers wrote:
+The Axial Age lasted roughly from 500 to 300 BC.
+During this time, major religious and spiritual traditions appeared in Israel, Greece, India, and China.
+However, many scholars of religion debate the concept of the Axial Age.
+They question its exact character and limits in both time and place.
+Karl Jaspers (1883–1969), an existentialist philosopher and psychiatrist, developed the Axial Age theory.
+He noticed that most world religions, including Buddhism, Hinduism, Taoism, and Judaism, began in the first millennium BC.
+In his book The Origin and Goal of History (Routledge, 2021), Jaspers explained these ideas.

 Confucius and Lao Tzu were living in China, and all the schools of Chinese philosophy came into being, including those of Mot Tzu, Zhuang Zhou, Lieh Tzu, and a host of others; India produced the Upanishads and Buddha and, like China, ran the whole gamut of philosophical possibilities down to materialism, skepticism, and nihilism; in Persia, Zoroaster taught a challenging view of the world as a struggle between good and evil; in Israel, the prophets made their appearance from Elijah by way of Isaiah and Jeremiah . . .
 Greece witnessed the arrival of Homer, of the philosophers—Parmenides, Heraclitus, and Plato—of the tragedians, of Thucydides and Archimedes.
 Everything implied by these names developed during these few centuries almost simultaneously in China, India, and the West (p.
 2).

-The Axial Age still inspires most of our religious, spiritual, and philosophical movements today, descending from Socrates, Pythagoras, Plato, Aristotle, Buddha, Confucius, Lao Tzu, and the Hebrew prophets.
-Conversely, the pagan religions of Egypt, Canaan, Greece, Rome, and Mesopotamia do not influence our current religious and spiritual views.
+The Axial Age still shapes many modern religious, spiritual, and philosophical movements.
+These movements draw on the teachings of Socrates, Pythagoras, Plato, Aristotle, Buddha, Confucius, Lao Tzu, and the Hebrew prophets.

 Cognitive Transformation

-Jaspers observed, "Measured against the lucid humanity of the Axial Period, a strange veil seems to lie over the most ancient cultures preceding it, as though the man had not yet really come to himself" (p.
+Jaspers observed, "Measured against the lucid humanity of the Axial Period, a strange veil seems to lie over the most ancient cultures preceding it, as though the man had not yet really come to himself" (2021, p.
 7).
-In other words, humankind still needed to meet its potential for greatness.
-When we compare our technological age to prehistory, it is evident that humans gradually developed more complex societies and tools.
-Even between the Old and New Testaments, there are significant transformations between the harsh reality of the Law of Moses versus an abstract practice of heart (see Gal.
-4:5-7).
-For this reason, Jesus added, "with all your mind" to the standard Jewish summary of the Law: "Hear, O Israel: The LORD our God, the LORD is one.
+In other words, humans had not yet reached their full potential.
+When we compare our technological age to prehistory, we can see that people gradually built more complex societies and developed better tools.
+Even between the Old and New Testaments, we notice significant changes.
+The harsh demands of the Law of Moses give way to a deeper, heart-centered practice of faith (Gal.
+4:5–7).
+For this reason, Jesus adds, "with all your mind" to the standard Jewish summary of the Law: "Hear, O Israel: The LORD our God, the LORD is one.
 Love the LORD your God with all your heart and with all your soul and with all your strength" (Deut.
-6:4-6; cf. Mark 12:29-31).
-Why did he do this?
+6:4–6; cf. Mark 12:29–31).

-Stated plainly, God did not yet trust the Israelites to obey his commandments with their thoughts, so he only required them to follow the Law.
-This is why the New Testament teaches spiritual renewal and transformation more.
-Likewise, Paul of Tarsus wrote, "Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
+God did not yet trust the Israelites to follow his commandments from the heart, so he required only outward obedience to the Law.
+In contrast, the New Testament emphasizes spiritual renewal and inner transformation.
+The apostle Paul writes, "Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God's will is—his good, pleasing and perfect will" (Rom.
 12:2).
-While the Old Testament emphasized strict legal obedience, the New Testament focused on discernment.
-Coincidentally, Moses wrote the Torah (Genesis, Exodus, Leviticus, Numbers, and Deuteronomy; see "Moses' Authorship & Editors") before the Axial Age, while the New Testament was written afterward.
+While the Old Testament focused on strict legal obedience, the New Testament highlights discernment and understanding.
+Interestingly, Moses wrote the Torah (i.e., Genesis, Exodus, Leviticus, Numbers, and Deuteronomy; see "Moses' Authorship & Editors") before the Axial Age, while the New Testament authors wrote their works afterward..

 Behavioral Transformation